 To maintain the Aqua-Hot at its full potential, it is highly recommended to have the diesel burner tuned up annually.
-This involves the fuel filter replaced, burner cleaned, inspecting the exhaust and combustion air lines for damage and ensure they are clear, checking the fuel lines for any leaks, checking the hoses and wiring to make sure there is no damage or cracks.
+This involves the fuel nozzle and fuel filter replaced, burner cleaned, inspecting the exhaust and combustion air lines for damage and ensure they are clear, checking the fuel lines for any leaks, checking the hoses and wiring to make sure there is no damage or cracks.
+See Page 79 for more in-depth information.

-Replenishing the Antifreeze and Water Heating Solution
+Replenishing the Heating Solution

 If the antifreeze and distilled water heating solution needs replenishing, remove the cap for the expansion bottle and fill it to the "HOT" mark (only when the tank is to temperature).
 Replace the expansion bottle cap when this is complete.
 DO NOT operate the unit without first replacing the cap of the bottle.
-Reference Figure 11 for additional information.
+Reference Figure 26 for additional information.
 Excess air will escape through this bottle as the stir pump of the unit operates.
 While bleeding this system of air, it will be necessary to continue to fill the bottle until this process is complete.

-The Aqua-Hot does not need regular replacement of the propylene glycol antifreeze and distilled water heating solution, but in the event that more antifreeze is required, contact Aqua-Hot Heating Systems to purchase antifreeze, or for guidance in selecting an appropriate antifreeze product for use with this unit.
+The Aqua-Hot does not need regular replacement of the propylene glycol antifreeze and water heating solution, but if more antifreeze is required, contact Aqua-Hot Heating Systems to purchase antifreeze, or for guidance in selecting an appropriate antifreeze product for use with this unit.